 Banks' Corporate Governance

-As one of the strategic stakeholders of the four systemic banks in Greece, the Hellenic Financial Stability Fund (HFSF) has always strived to promote and, where needed, initiate reform in the form of progressive Corporate Governance initiatives.
+As one of the strategic stakeholders of the four systemic Banks in Greece, the Hellenic Financial Stability Fund (HFSF) has always strived to promote and, where needed, initiate reform in the form of progressive Corporate Governance initiatives.

-This key strategic objective of the HFSF’s mission, of improving the Corporate Governance framework and Board performance of the Greek systemic banks, has been pursued by working with the banks, promoting awareness of systemic issues, and driving the establishment of an appropriate, transparent and accountable “Governance Culture”.
+This key strategic objective of the HFSF’s mission, of improving the Corporate Governance framework and Board performance of the Greek systemic Banks, has been pursued by working with the Banks, promoting awareness of systemic issues, and driving the establishment of an appropriate, transparent and accountable “Governance Culture”.

-This emphasis on effective Governance & Culture, along with Transparency and Accountability, which are two of the six UN Principles for Responsible Banking, has been instrumental in ushering a new era of solid and profitable growth for the banks, creating long term value for the economy at large, their clients, their employees, and their shareholders, post their recapitalization support and as part of their restructuring efforts.
+This emphasis on effective Governance & Culture, along with Transparency and Accountability, which are two of the six UN Principles for Responsible Banking, has been instrumental in ushering a new era of solid and profitable growth for the Banks, creating long term value for the economy at large, their clients, their employees, and their shareholders, post their recapitalization support and as part of their restructuring efforts.

-The HFSF has supported the introduction of Board Ethics & Sustainability Committees by including it as part of its Corporate Governance recommendations to the Banks, and by providing presentations to Boards of all four systemic Greek Banks.
+Since then, in the context of the continuous improvement of the governance structures and the effective monitoring, evaluation & minimization of relevant risks, the HFSF actively supports and, systematically promotes the introduction of Board Ethics & Sustainability Committees by including it as part of its Corporate Governance recommendations to the Banks, and by providing presentations and benchmarking references to best -domestic & international – practices